googleapis/repo-automation-bots/packages/flakybot/README.md

 can configure the priority in the configuration file at `.github/flakybot.yaml`.

-Here is an exmaple of changing the label to `priority: p2`.
+Here is an example of changing the label to `priority: p2`.

 ```yaml
 issuePriority: p2